OrkoHunter/orkohunter/content/blog/bfs-dfs-in-real-life.md

 with each other.
 It takes a significant amount of time for their newer friendships to reach the intensity of their existing friendships.
 They have strong perceptions, but loosely-held.
 They would cheer to look at things from other people's perceptions.

-_Let me know if you can think about more differences._
+_Let me know if you can think of more differences._

 ## Final words